 Dialectical Behavior Therapy (DBT) is a structured, evidence-based, treatment modality that helps clients to increase their life effectiveness.
 It focuses on mindfulness, interpersonal effectiveness, emotional regulation and distress tolerance.
 I use DBT to equip my clients with the tools necessary to make meaningful changes in their lives.

 - Meditation Instructor

 Many of my clients benefit greatly from mindfulness meditation instruction.
 I bring a secular approach to meditation that encourages clients to tap into their present moment experience and to practice bringing curiosity and compassion to their lives.
-There is an overwhelming body of research that demonstrates that simply 20 minutes of mindfulness meditation a day can result in significant increases in life satisfaction and a reduction of symptoms of depression and anxiety as well as addictive urges.
+An overwhelming body of research demonstrates that simply 20 minutes of mindfulness meditation a day can result in significant increases in life satisfaction and a reduction of symptoms of depression and anxiety as well as addictive urges.

-I received a Bachelors in Science from Carnegie Mellon University in Neuroscience.
-This degree is the backbone of my approach, I bring a wealth of knowledge and cutting-edge research about the brain to my clients in order to help them to understand the inner mechanisms of their mind.
+I received a Bachelor’s degree in Science from Carnegie Mellon University in Neuroscience.
+This degree is the backbone of my approach.
+I bring a wealth of knowledge and cutting-edge research about the brain to my clients in order to help them to understand the inner mechanisms of their minds.

 - Member-at-Large for the AGPA Affiliate Societies Assembly